 By causing a Windows system to open a specially crafted document or view it in the Windows preview pane, an unauthenticated remote attacker may be able to execute arbitrary code with kernel privileges on a vulnerable system.
 Windows 10 based operating systems would execute the code with limited privileges, in an AppContainer sandbox.

-The CERT/CC is currently unaware of a practical solution to this problem.
-Please consider the following workarounds that are listed in Microsoft Security Advisory ADV200006:
+This issue has been addressed in Microsoft updates for CVE-2020-1020.
+Please also consider the following workarounds that are listed in Microsoft Security Advisory ADV200006:

 This document was written by Will Dormann.